fuzzblob/YoAudio/README.md

 **Goals**

 - develop a usable audio framework for games (and other applications)
-- learn C++ development, especially digital signal processing (DSP) for audio
+- learn C++ development: low level, high performance, flexible and robust audio plaback for games as well as digital signal processing (DSP)

 ## Overview <a name="overview"></a>